 To gain full access to their awesome tutorials or lessons, you pay a monthly fee.

-It’s often less or the same as what you would pay for a single tutorial, and could work in your favour, as you then have a variety and range of skills you could learn at your own pace.
+It’s often less or the same as what you would pay for a single tutorial.
+Remember this, most cake websites have hundreds of lessons.
+Take advantage of the variety and range of skills offered.
+You can then learn at your own pace.

 The forum sections are a wealth of information and help is never far.
-Some membership sites, allow you to set up your own profile and share your photos – of results achieved by using their material – or your own inspirations.
+Some membership sites allow you to set up your own profile and share your photos.
+Showing work, either of your results achieved using their material or your own inspirations.

-Before joining be sure it’s something you will benefit from.
-One thing there should always be, is some free content, videos, tutorials and downloadable content.
+Before joining ensure it’s something you will benefit from.
+There should always be free content, videos, tutorials and downloadable content.
 So if you aren’t sure what would be a good fit, try a few sites and check out the freebies.

 - Free – videos and recipes to try out.